August 9 2005

-This piece landed in my inbox twice today, and immediately caught my attention.
-It's well written, and makes some excellent points that I think are exactly on the mark.
-Paul Graham has elaborated on a similar theme of the pointy haired boss in Revenge of the Nerds, but where Kragen really nails it is in explaining that "enterprise software" doesn't need to work...
+This piece landed in my inbox twice today and immediately caught my attention.
+It's well written, and makes some excellent points that I think are exactly on the mark, explaining that enterprise software doesn't need to work...

 In fact, social assumptions are exactly what Ruby is doing right - so much more right than any of the other scripting languages at the moment it seems - orienting the language in a completely humanistic context first and foremost by focusing on the "joy of programming".
 That's more than just a nice ideal, it's what I would describe as fundamentally important.
 People will never be creative or productive if they can't enjoy what they're doing as a craft, and by realising this on a wider level, the open source movement has a tremendous opportunity to deal final crushing blows to the clumsy and oppressive enterprise software currently masquerading as "best in breed" products.